JasonWaataja/DotFileManager/README.md

 ## Installation
 DFM only compiles on POSIX platforms, or optionally on Cygwin or MSYS.
 Because it uses POSIX, though, it requires no dependencies outside of the system's libc.
+However, DFM does rely on some features in C++11, namely the regex and smart pointers features.
+This, sadly, rules out OpenBSD 6.0, I believe.

 DFM is compiled using CMake and supports compiling in-source if desired.
 Navigate into the build directory and run `cmake /path/to/dfm`.
 Then, assuming